AnnaPaulish/PCSC_ODE_Solver/README.md

 # <a name="Documentation"></a> Documentation

 To create documentation by yourself follow the instructions below.
+### Step 1
-1. Install __doxygen__ from [here](https://www.doxygen.nl/download.html).
+Install __doxygen__ from [here](https://www.doxygen.nl/download.html).
 Scroll down to the section “Sources and Binaries” and download the version that has support for your particular operating system, be it Linux or Mac or Windows.
 <p align="center"> <img src="./readme_images/doxygen_install.PNG" width=50% height=50%> </p>

+### Step 2
-2. Open __doxywizard__ which is a GUI front-end for configuring and running doxygen.
+Open __doxywizard__ which is a GUI front-end for configuring and running doxygen.
 <p align="center"> <img src="./readme_images/open_doxygen.PNG"  width=50% height=50%> </p>
 <br/>
+### Step 3
-3. Specify the working directory from which doxygen will run using the Select... button. <br/><br/>
+Specify the working directory from which doxygen will run using the Select... button. <br/><br/>
  <p align="center"> <img src="./readme_images/select_doxygen.PNG" > </p> <br/> <br/>

 In the Wizard tab you need to modify next fields: